dianisley/PythonfromZerotoHero/Object Relational Mapping/README.md

 ## Connecting to a Database

 Whenever we want to use SQLAlchemy to interact with a database, we need to create an Engine.
-Engines, on SQLAlchemy, are used to manage two crucial factors: Pools and Dialects (we wil lreview these concepts later on), SQLAlchemy uses them to interact with DBAPI functions.
+Engines, on SQLAlchemy, are used to manage two crucial factors: Pools and Dialects (we will review these concepts later on), SQLAlchemy uses them to interact with DBAPI functions.

-:one: To create an engine and start interacting with databases, we have to import the create_engine function from the sqlalchemy library and issue a call to it:
+:one: To create an engine and start interacting with databases, we have to import the `create_engine` function from the sqlalchemy library and issue a call to it:

     from sqlalchemy import create_engine
     engine = create_engine('sqlite:///./company_balancesheet_database.db')

 This example creates a SQLite engine to communicate with an database called company_balancesheet_database.db stored in the current directory via a relative path in the second line.

 Note that, creating an engine does not connect to the database instantly.
 This process is postponed to when it's needed (like when we submit a query, or when create/update a row in a table).

 ## Modelling the Database

-:two: We will be using the declarative extensions of SQLAlchemy. `declarative_base` is a factory function, that returns a base class, and the entities are going to inherit from it.
+:two: We will be then using the declarative extensions of SQLAlchemy. `declarative_base` is a factory function, that returns a base class, and the entities are going to inherit from it.
 Once the definition of the class is done, the Table and mapper will be generated automatically.

     from sqlalchemy.ext.declarative import declarative_base
     Base = declarative_base()

-:three: The declarative mapping below makes use of Column objects to define the basic units of data storage that will be in the database.
+:three: The declarative mapping below makes use of Column objects to define the basic units of data storage that will be in the database:

     from sqlalchemy import Column, Integer, String, Float